• Compliance

 If your institution conducts human subject research, ensure it has Institutional Review Boards (IRBs) with well-developed protocols.
 Federal law mandates that IRBs pre-approve research on humans.
 Failing to comply with IRB protocols betrays public trust and can result in negative publicity and federal disciplinary action — such as suspension of government-funded human subject research — that could damage future research efforts.

-IRBs review research proposals to ensure they meet safety standards, do not present conflicts of interest, and properly obtain consent from research subjects.
-Note that because of their complex research programs, most large research universities have well-developed IRB protocols but many smaller institutions don’t.
+IRBs review research proposals to ensure they meet safety standards, don’t present conflicts of interest, and properly obtain consent from research subjects.
+Because of their complex research programs, most large research universities have well-developed IRB protocols, but some smaller institutions don’t.

 What Must IRBs Include?

-Federal regulations stipulate how IRBs should be comprised and operate when it comes to research on humans — which includes everything from medical research to surveys and interviews.
+Federal regulations, which apply to projects sponsored by multiple federal agencies, stipulate how to comprise and operate IRBs for research on humans — which includes everything from medical research to surveys and interviews.
 Each IRB must:

 The IRB determines whether investigators will minimize risks to participants and fully inform subjects of the study’s potential risks and benefits.
 In addition, investigators must establish steps to manage unanticipated problems and accurately report income sources and professional affiliations that could pose a conflict of interest.